sauxpa/starter-academic/content/post/astro_1/index.md

 ### Nice!
 Does this mean that I can play thrice at the cost of a single ticket most of the time?

 Not at all!
 It is important to make the distinction here between *mean* and *median* flight times.
-Intuitively, the distribution of flight time $\tau_{\alpha}$ should be quite asymmetrical around its mean: events where large gains are made early (e.g. first ticket yields €100) will result in very large flight times but remain quite rare, while events of "early crashes" (the few tickets are loosers) are much more frequent.
+Intuitively, the distribution of flight time $\tau_{\alpha}$ should be quite asymmetrical around its mean: events where large gains are made early (e.g. first ticket yields €100) will result in very large flight times but remain quite rare, while events of "early crashes" (the first few tickets are loosers) are much more frequent.
 Therefore, the median flight time, i.e. the majority of flight times are below it, should be less than the mean flight time, which is driven upwards by the "early luck" outliers.
 This type of distribution is called *right-skewed*.

 ### Flight time distribution in the Gaussian case